Bedlam (1996 video game)

 Bedlam is a 1996 run and gun video game developed by Mirage and published by GT Interactive for DOS, Windows, Mac OS, and PlayStation.

 Gameplay

-Bedlam is a game in which players use a squad of three huge remote assault tanks (RATs) against mutated monsters called Biomex.
+Bedlam is a game in which players use a squad of three huge remote assault tanks (RATs) against mutated creatures known as Biomex.

 Reception

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "actual gameplay becomes tiresome after a while – shoot the monsters, look for the end of the level, go to the next level, shoot some more monsters.
 However, in small doses, it's fun enough for long enough to be worth giving it a shot."